elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/example-deployment.md

 To get started we need a deployment to deploy.
 Below we have a deployment called `echoserver` we can use for this example.

-1. Start of by creating a file called `deployment.yaml` with the content of the deployment below:
+1. Start off by creating a file called `deployment.yaml` with the content of the deployment below:

     ```yaml